AlexvZyl/minecraft-server/server/README.md

 # Server

-Only supported on Debian machines.
+Debian and Arch machines are supported.